startupbuilders777/Algorithms-Data-Structures-and-Design/HARMANS SYSTEM DESIGN README.txt

 CONSISTENT HASHING PART 1:

-Consistent HashingExploring the concept of Consistent Hashing in System Design.
-Discussing the requirement for consistent hashing and drawbacks related to this conceptSystem Design Concepts
+Consistent Hashing

-May 16, 2020
+Exploring the concept of Consistent Hashing in System Design.
+Discussing the requirement for consistent hashing and drawbacks related to this conceptSystem Design Concepts May 16, 2020
 Saurav Prateek | Author
   IntroductionConsistent Hashing is a concept extensively used in Load Balancing.
 In a typical Load Balancer we use hashing in order to map the requests to their corresponding Servers.
 Here when we had to add or remove any Server then the Hash Values of all the earlier requests got modified which caused our cache to become obsolete.
 In order to avoid this problem we use the concept of Consistent Hashing.
 Using consistent hashing in our system we can avoid the change in the hash function of all the earlier Requests whenever any new server is added or removed.
 It allows only a small amount of requests to change hence making our cache very much in use.Understanding the ProblemSuppose you have a Load Balancer which distributes your requests among three servers : S1, S2 and S3.
 We have used a hash function to direct the requests to one of the servers in the system.
 The entire method used looks like this :